Colorado State vs. Colorado Prediction From Proven Computer Model (9/16/23)

 Colorado State vs. Colorado Score Prediction

-- PointsBet Promo Code: $150 Fanatics Voucher for a Certified Jersey for NFL Week 2, Including Vikings vs. Eagles Tonight

-- FanDuel Promo Code: Bet $5, Get $200 in Bonus Bets + $100 off NFL Sunday Ticket for NFL Week 2, Including Thursday Night Football

-Radar Sports' crystal ball for Colorado State vs. Colorado at Folsom Field has Colorado winning 41-18.
+Radar Sports' predicted final score for Colorado State vs. Colorado at Folsom Field has Colorado winning 41-18.

 This prediction is based on both teams' average score after 10,000 game simulations.